geekp8/Irisflower/README.md

 # Irisflower

-This project demonstrates how to apply the k-Nearest Neighbors (KNN) algorithm to the classic Iris flower dataset for multi-class classification.
+This project demonstrates how to apply the k-Nearest Neighbors (KNN) algorithm to the Iris flower dataset for multi-class classification.

 Data Loading-Read the iris.csv from pandas
 Note-Place this file in the directory same as your .py file